 The GRE revised General Test or GRE General Test is required.
 There is no test, such as MCAT, that is acceptable as a substitute for the GRE.
 There is no minimum GRE score necessary to be considered for admission.

-GRE score reports must be received following the guidelines as delineated above.
-In the event that appropriate score reports are not provided to EMU, the candidate will be removed from consideration for admission.
+Candidates are not required to self-report their GRE scores on their CASPA application, but must follow the guidelines as delineated above.
+In the event that appropriate score reports are not provided, the candidate will be removed from consideration for admission.